qpdf/qpdf/README-maintainer.md

 * Changes to the types of public or protected data members without changing the size

-* Changes to the meanings of parameters with changing the signature
+* Changes to the meanings of parameters without changing the signature

 Not breaking ABI/API still requires care.